-How to Get a Insurance Agent License in California
+How to Get an Insurance Agent License in California

 Last updated: March 1, 2026

 California is the nation's most populous state with one of the most competitive real estate markets, making it an excellent place to start a career as a insurance agent.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your insurance agent license in California is a structured process overseen by the California Department of Insurance (CDI).
+Licensing in California is overseen by the California Department of Insurance (CDI).
+The process requires 40 hours of pre-license education and costs between $350 and $700 in total.
+You'll need to pass the California Insurance License Exam (administered by PSI) with a score of at least 60% overall.

 California requires just 40 hours of pre-license education — one of the lowest requirements in the nation.
+This is about 82% above the national average of 22 hours.
 The total cost is relatively affordable at $350 to $700, including education, application, and exam fees.
 Most aspiring insurance agents complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |